- Architect In Charge: Porky Hefer Design

-The design was hand drawn.
-It started with simple sketches of smaller units but grew and grew into the three story, 4 bedroom/bathroom structure that stands today.
-We did no 3D drawings on computer all was done by hand every last detail was first sketch then approved by Swen then built.
+The design was hand-drawn.
+It started with simple sketches of smaller units but grew and grew into the three-story, 4 bedroom/bathroom structure that stands today.
+We did no 3D drawings on the computer all was done by hand every last detail was first sketched then approved by Swen then built.
 Great care was taken to ensure that the building would blend into the landscape rather than dominate it.
-The shapes of the surrounding mountains, the texture of the materials, the layers of rock and the colours of the site were all taken into consideration and all help make it fit into the site so well.
+The shapes of the surrounding mountains, the texture of the materials, the layers of rock, and the colors of the site were all taken into consideration and all help make it fit into the site so well.

-Most of the structure consists of a skeleton of hand bent steel bar that’s thatched with reed sustainably harvested in Northern Namibia.
-The stone used is granite from the site to emulate the bark of the camelthorn tree which is abundant in the area, we layed the rocks vertically rather than horizontally.
-The bricks were hand made on site with local stones and river sand.
+Most of the structure consists of a skeleton of a hand-bent steel bar that’s thatched with reed sustainably harvested in Northern Namibia.
+The stone used is granite from the site to emulate the bark of the camelthorn tree which is abundant in the area, we laid the rocks vertically rather than horizontally.
+The bricks were hand-made on-site with local stones and river sand.
 The wood is locally sourced Kiaat and Rhodesian teak.

 I initially designed the interiors with my wife Yelda Bayraktar.
-The idea was to have most of the furniture built in, much like a nest would be.
-This would then be accented by a few great pieces that bring in the modernism.
+The idea was to have most of the furniture built-in, much like a nest would be.
+This would then be accentuated by a few great pieces that bring in modernism.
 The perfect example of this is the sunken lounge which has become the heart of the nest where everyone congregates.
 The interiors were taken to completion by Maybe Corpaci.

-The swimming pool is placed where there was originally a group Zebra dust baths, a nod to their existence and co habitation of the area.
+The swimming pool is placed where there was originally a group of Zebra dust baths, a nod to their existence and cohabitation of the area.

 It is totally off the grid with its own water supply and a complex solar and battery power unit.
-It’s a combination of the very hand made and vernacular architecture using the latest green technologies to make it possible and comfortable.
-Unfortunately there is cellphone.
+It’s a combination of the very handmade and vernacular architecture using the latest green technologies to make it possible and comfortable.
+Unfortunately, there is a cellphone.